 In Ireland, there is no official state religion, and the Irish Constitution guarantees the individual's freedom to profess and practise a religion.
 Nonetheless, the Catholic Church and the Irish state have a longstanding historical, cultural and political connection.
-Most of the population identify as Christian, with the majority (84.7%) affiliating with Catholicism.
-Of the remaining population, 2.7% identify with the Church of Ireland, 2.7% identify with some other branch of Christianity, 1.1% identify as Muslim, 1.7% identify with some other religion, 5.7% did not identify with a religion, and 1.5% did not specify their religious affiliation.
+Most of the population identify as Christian, with the majority (78.3%) affiliating with Catholicism.
+Of the remaining population, 2.7% identify with the Church of Ireland, 2.7% identify with some other branch of Christianity, 1.3% identify as Muslim, 1.7% identify with some other religion, and 9.8% did not identify with a religion.

 Catholicism in Ireland

 Catholicism has a long history in Ireland and continues to influence and adapt to Irish society.
 As a branch of Christianity, Catholicism emphasises the doctrine of God as the ‘Holy Trinity' (the Father, Son and Holy Spirit).
 Many Irish accept the authority of the priesthood and the Roman Catholic Church, which is led by the Pope.
-According to legend, St. Patrick brought Christianity to the country in 432 BCE.
-It is said that St. Patrick used the three-leaved clover (shamrock) to explain the concept of the Holy Trinity to Irish pagans in 5 CE.
+According to legend, St. Patrick brought Christianity to the country in 432 CE.
+It is said that St. Patrick used the three-leaved clover (shamrock) to explain the concept of the Holy Trinity to Irish pagans.
 The shamrock thus reflects the deep connection between Catholicism and the Irish identity.

 The Catholic Church continues to play a prominent role in the country through maintaining responsibility for most schools and many hospitals.
 Indeed, the Catholic Church runs 90% of state-funded primary schools and approximately half of all secondary schools.
 However, some argue that baptism is still widely practised only because many Catholic primary schools give preference to the enrolment of children who are already baptised.
 In turn, many non-religious parents will baptise their children to avoid having to seek schools that are farther from their homes.